UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-The majority of the applicable values are associate with a :code:`@valueURI`.
+The majority of the applicable values are associated with a :code:`@valueURI`.
 The `relators:pup` property was selected.

 .. code-block:: xml